Cyrken/html-css/flow-display/README.md

 </nav>
 ```

-Because of the browsers default CSS, the `li` tags stack, one on top of each other, making a vertical list.
+Because of the browser’s default CSS, the `li` tags stack, one on top of each other, making a vertical list.

 We want to make a horizontal list, so we need to change the display property of the `li` elements.